Dirac4pi/TRESC/readme.md

 \end{matrix} \right)
 $$

-&nbsp;&nbsp;&nbsp;&nbsp;This formular leads to the modified electron spinor wave function through DKH transformation.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;This formular leads to the modified electron spinor wavefunction through DKH transformation.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;In addition, SRTP effect is of order $$c^{-4}$$, one have to consider other terms of order $$\geqslant c^{-4}$$ before it, including radiation effect.
 Moreover, the lowest order of SRTP still requires the